 Footage of that session can be seen here.
 Unfortunately, I had some issues with my SD card that day so a lot of good footage was missed.

-The whole session I used the same 2 rigs, which are still in good condition and ready for my next fishing trip out.
+The whole session I used the same 2 rigs, which are still in good condition.
 Basically, my total investment for fishing that day was $4 for 2 rigs which are still in good working order.
 Plus, bait which was $8 for a bag of pipis and zero for the squid which I had caught the previous week and kept the tentacles for bait.
 I did have a broken hook on my next outing so just one thing to keep an eye on.

 If you’re like me and you see the value in premade fishing rigs for pure convenience, then consider these rigs.
 Especially if your targeting bread and butter species such as whiting, pinkies and flathead.
 The great thing about premade rigs is you simply tie them to your mainline attach and sinker and you’re ready to fish.
 For me, that process takes less than a minute.